 Use the facilities at the artistic Hundertwasser Toilets in Kawakawa

-Enjoy breakfast, lunch, or dinner overlooking the sea
+Enjoy a meal overlooking the sea in Paihia

 While the food is good, it is the views that keep us coming back to Zane Grey’s Dock Restaurant & Bar right on the wharf.
 Of course, for an even closer view of the sea, we could choose a lunch cruise on a tall ship.